 Quantum computing can significantly reduce the computational cost of the simulation of quantum mechanical systems by exploiting the intrinsic quantum nature of the computational device~\cite{Science_Lloyd_1996, Arxiv_Wiesner_1996, FortschrPhys_Zelka_1998, QC_review}.
-Most near-term quantum computing research in the field of quantum chemistry is based on the variational quantum eigensolver (VQE) method~\cite{VQE, Excited_state_VQE, Excited_state_VQE_2, VQE_NAC, VQE_NAC2}.
-VQE and similar methods typically use the BO approximation to obtain electronic properties at fixed classical nuclear configurations.
-Although there are several quantum algorithms for chemical dynamics without the BO approximation~\cite{PNAS_KJLM_2008, JPAMT_KWBA_2017, PRXQ_SBDW_2021}, most methods still adopt the GBOA for near-term applications with variational quantum algorithms~\cite{QC_QD_Ivano1, QC_QD_Ivano2} or analog mappings~\cite{ChemSci_MDB_2021, ChemSci_MNW_2023, NatChem_VOM_2023}.
-There have been proposals for near-term pre-BO eigenvalue optimization on quantum computers using NEO and VQE~\cite{QC_NEO}, as well as proposals for time-dependent algorithms with a real-space, first quantized wavefunction ansatz for electrons and nuclei on fault-tolerant quantum computers~\cite{PNAS_KJLM_2008,PRXQ_SBDW_2021}.
+Most near-term quantum computing research in the field of quantum chemistry has focused on obtaining electronic properties at fixed nuclear configurations based on the variational quantum eigensolver (VQE) method~\cite{VQE, Excited_state_VQE, Excited_state_VQE_2, VQE_NAC, VQE_NAC2} using the BO approximation, with proposed extensions to pre-BO eigenvalues using NEO~\cite{QC_NEO}.
+For chemical dynamics, although there are several proposed quantum algorithms without the BO approximation for fault-tolerant devices~\cite{PNAS_KJLM_2008, JPAMT_KWBA_2017, PRXQ_SBDW_2021}, most methods still adopt the GBOA for near-term applications with variational quantum algorithms~\cite{QC_QD_Ivano1, QC_QD_Ivano2, CommunPhys_BV_2023} or analog mappings~\cite{ChemSci_MDB_2021, Wang2023, ChemSci_MNW_2023, NatChem_VOM_2023}.
 The intractability of quantum dynamics simulations with a pre-BO wavefunction on classical computers suggests that a pre-BO quantum simulation could show an earlier quantum advantage than methods using the BO framework.
-Therefore, it is desirable to develop near-term, pre-BO quantum algorithms with scaling advantages in quantum resource and operations over existing methods for chemical dynamics.